CSU-CS152/Lab01SimpleMath/README.md

 4. What is main doing?
 What is printed if the console input is 2 for the variable someNum and
 9 for the variable anotherNum?
 5. Set a variable to “dog”.
 What type is this?
+(You can name the variable anything you want -- horse, var, value)
 6. Set another variable to 7 as a float using casting.
+(You can name the variable anything you want -- num, val)

 # Step Two: Coding: div(num1, num2)
 Find the function div(num1, num2).
 As a reminder, a function is a way to break up code into repeatable bits to be reused.